vareger/zksync-sdk-dart/README.md

 ---

-In case of interacting with Ethereum network like `Deposit` or onchain `Withdraw` and for creating ZkSigner you may need to create `EthSigner`.
+To interract with Ethereum L1 chain (to make a `Deposit` or `Withdraw` funds), you'll need `EthSigner` instance.
+It can be instantiated in several different ways:

 Using raw private key in hex